janfuhrer/it-security-docs/docs/themes/Digital Signatures.md

 - For **signing** a message, Alice uses her **private key**
 - For **verifying** a signed message, Bob uses Alice’s **public key**

-I If the verification succeeds, and provided that
+If the verification succeeds, and provided that

 - only Alice knows her private key
 - Bob uses Alice’s public key